not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 * `and`: returns *true* if the two child *if*s both evaluate to *true*,
 * `or`: returns *true* if at least one of the child *if*s evaluates to *true*

 The value of the logical operator property must be set to an array of exactly two child *if* objects.
-If needed, multiple levels of logical *if* operators can be nested.
+More complex conditional can be constructed by nesting multiple levels of logical *if* operators.

 #### Properties